Yes, you can get solar panels on finance in the UK.

 Can you get solar panels on finance in the UK?

 Yes.
-Many UK homeowners choose to buy solar panels on finance to avoid the large upfront cost of installation.
+Many UK homeowners choose to buy solar panels on finance to avoid the larger upfront cost of installation.

-Instead of paying for the full system in one go, you can spread the cost over an agreed term.
+Instead of paying for the full system in one go, you spread the cost over fixed monthly repayments.
+This can make solar more accessible, especially if you want a larger system, premium panels, or battery storage included.

 How does solar panel finance work?

-A solar finance plan allows you to borrow the cost of your installation and repay it in monthly installments over a fixed term.
+Solar panel finance allows you to borrow the cost of your installation and repay it in monthly instalments over an agreed term.

 whether you pay a deposit